with Justin Lamoureux

 Are you fit, experienced and the type of person that seeks out black and double back diamond runs at your favourite resort?
 Do you peer out the car window while driving through the mountains eyeing up potential lines to be shredded?
 Than you have come to the right place.
 Join 2 time Olympian and ACMG splitboarding guide Justin Lamoureux for three days of chasing down these sought-after lines.
 What once was a dream through your car window can now become a reality.

-Over the course of this program you will receive expert tuition in steep splitboarding skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
+Over the course of this Canmore backcountry ski trip you will receive expert tuition in steep splitboarding skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
 You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever splitboarded before, but you will be able to approach those narrow gullies and steeper chutes with a lot more control making some of those more remote or mountainous ski traverses comfortably achievable.

 Day 1: 6:30am (MST), Meet at the Yamnuska Office